Thing-Fish: Lyrics and story themes

 The Thing-Fish characterization was performed by Ike Willis, who helped shape the dialogue himself using African American Vernacular English.
 According to Willis, "in my family, we sort of joke around with dialects, and what it sounded like to me was [the poet] Paul Laurence Dunbar. [...]
 I asked Frank if he had ever heard of this guy, and he said, 'No,' so I started giving him examples of Dunbar's work, and eventually, that ended up being a big influence on the Thing-Fish dialect."

 Minstrel shows served as a source of satire within the storyline.
-The Thing-Fish characterization is also seen as satirizing Amos 'n' Andy, a successful radio series and controversial television series which drew protests from the NAACP, who perceived the dialect spoken by the main characters and supporting character Kingfish as being portrayed as being "too dumb to speak English."
+The Thing-Fish characterization is also seen as satirizing Amos 'n' Andy, a successful radio series and controversial television series which drew protests from the NAACP, who regarded the dialect spoken by the main characters and supporting character Kingfish as being portrayed as being "too dumb to speak English."
 Additionally, Zappa satirized the Mammy archetype; the AIDS-like disease in the storyline turns prisoners into "Mammy Nuns" which are round and dress like Aunt Jemima.
 The Mammy archetype derives from the fictional character Mammy, as portrayed by Hattie McDaniel in the film Gone With The Wind.

-Thing-Fish is delivered as a story within a story, focusing on a spoiled White Anglo-Saxon Protestant couple, Harry and Rhonda, who attend a play that initially begins as being about and starring the Mammy Nuns.
-The story ultimately ends up following these characters through a series of ideological fads.
+Thing-Fish is delivered as a story within a story, concerning a spoiled White Anglo-Saxon Protestant couple, Harry and Rhonda, who attend a play that, at the beginning, is about and stars the Mammy Nuns.
+The story follows these characters through a series of ideological fads.
 It is revealed that Harry had become a homosexual as a result of the women's liberation movement, which caused him to lose all sexual desire for women; the younger versions of the characters are portrayed in the characters "Harry-As-A-Boy" and "Artificial Rhonda", with the young Rhonda being portrayed as a rubber sex doll, while her older counterpart becomes increasingly fascistic and feminist towards the end of the story.